fwolfst/githug/README.md

 ## Writing Levels

-Githug has a DSL for writing levels
+Hghug has a DSL for writing levels

 An example level: